Church of The Most Holy Trinity

 Purpose - to pursue the church’s Mission to help those suffering from hunger and deprivation.

-Parishioners’ donations have been channelled to carefully selected schemes, mainly abroad
+Parishioners’ donations have been channeled to carefully selected schemes, mainly abroad

 Total allocated so far - Over £22,000

-We favour schemes where the Parish has personal links – the funds can be channelled direct and we know how the money is spent.
+We favour schemes where the Parish has personal links – the funds can be channeled direct and we know how the money is spent.

 In recent years much of our fund has been allocated to the Courier Orphan Fund in South Africa.
 Virginia Carlton passes the funds to the volunteer managers and monitors their use: this is mainly feeding programmes, shoes and other essentials for AIDS orphans.